 How can you tell?

-View the webpage in question after logging-out of the website or in another browser that is not logged into the website.
+View the webpage after logging out of the website or in another browser that is not logged into the website.

 What difference does this make?

-Search engine spiders typically cannot view a webpage from the perspective of someone who has logged-in to a website.
-Therefore they will only credit websites with links according to pages for visitors who are not logged-in.
-All of the following criteria that will help us decide a link’s value are assuming you are not logged-in to the website.
+Search engine spiders typically cannot view a webpage from the perspective of someone logged in to a website.
+Therefore, they will only credit websites with links according to pages for visitors who are not logged in.
+The following criteria will help us decide a link’s value, assuming you are not logged in to the website.

 Can the search engine spider read the page?